PeteJames21/alx-low_level_programming/0x1A-hash_tables/README.md

 Write a function that prints a hash table.
 - They key/value pairs are printed in the order they appear in the hash table.
 - Nothing is printed if the pointer to the hash table is `NULL`.

+## 6-hash_table_delete.c
+Write a function that deletes a hash table.